High-Throughput Screening Microscope

 Acquifer IM Control Software

-Plate-Viewer is the visualization software for data acquired with the Acquifer IM.
+The Plate-Viewer visualization software utilizes data acquired with the Acquifer IM high-throughput screening microscope.
 The user interface and design allow for intuitive working with datasets, such as overviews of screening data, inspection of individual images and functionalities to adjust channels-display, save data visualizations or time-lapse movies.

 Both the system and Plate-Viewer have an open interface that enables automated workflows and feedback-microscopy functionalities.